alaugks/spring-messagesource-xliff/README.md

 * Translations can be separated into different files (domains).
 The default domain is `messages`.
 * The default domain can be defined.
 * Translation files must be stored in the resource folder and have the extension `xliff` or `xlf`.
+* FormatType and FormatStyle is supported.
+See [MessageFormat](https://docs.oracle.com/javase/8/docs/api/java/text/MessageFormat.html) documentation for more information.
 * In the XLIFF files, the `<target/>` is retrieved in a `<trans-unit/>` (XLIFF 1.2) or `<segment/>` (XLIFF 2.*).
   * **XLIFF 1.2**:
     * If the attribute `resname` does not exist, the attribute `id` is used to determine the identifier.